-Exercise 5 (Special Case of CHR with Negation).
+Exercise 4 (Special Case of CHR with Negation).
 Negated CHR propagation rules whose body consists of only CHR constraints can be considered as a special case.
 For their transformation, it is not necessary to use the auxiliary check constraint.

 These rules are of the form:

-These rules are of the form.
+'''

-N O Hk ==> G | Bc : (NegB, NegC).
+N @ Hk \Longrightarrow G | Bc : (NegB, NegC).

+'''